koalamer/vsc-labeled-bookmarks/README.md

 * `labeledBookmarks.persistToFilePath`: the file path to be used when `persistentStorageType` is set to file
 * `labeledBookmarks.homingMarginTop`: how many lines on code should be visible above the bookmark when navigating
 * `labeledBookmarks.homingMarginBottom`: how namy lines of code should be visible below the bookmark when navigating
 * `labeledBookmarks.homingSteps`: the above margin settings are emulated by revealing smaller and smaller regions using above margin settings.
-This setting controls how many iterations should be done before directly junping to the boookmarked position, so `0` means it is disabled
+This setting controls how many iterations should be done before directly jumping to the boookmarked position, so `0` means it is disabled

 ## Tree View in the Activity Bar